mapbox/quickLaunch/README.md

 ![config](assets/config.gif)

-> The Favicon and Logo are optional and do not affect the functionality of Rapid Deploy.
+> The Favicon and Logo are optional and do not affect the functionality of Quick Launch.

 This will update the template code and produce a development-ready version of the dashboard, as well as start the Dockerized MongoDB.
 If you would like to verify that MongoDB is running, run `curl localhost:27017` and you should see the following: